TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 If you are using WebLogic you will need to add 'org.slf4j' to prefer-application-packages in WEB-INF/weblogic.xml: org.slf4j.helpers.NOPLoggerFactory
 ```

-Why is it always the things you understand the least that break?
-I firmly believe logging should be simple; however, logging in Java may be many things, but it is definitely not simple.
+Honestly, why is it always the things you understand the least that break?
+I strongly believe that logging should be simple.
+However, logging in Java can be many things, but it is certainly not simple.

-The initial suggestion to exclude "logback-classic" doesn't seem reasonable, but with nothing to lose you try it anyway.
+The initial suggestion from StackOverflow was to exclude "logback-classic" which didn't seem reasonable,
-Lo and behold, the test passes 👍.
+but with nothing to lose, I tried it anyway.
+Much to my surprise, the test passed! 👍

 ```plaintext
 [INFO] -----------------------------------------------